OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 ---

-This is a preliminary announcement for a full time developer (Ingénieur de Recherche) position opening at Université Paris-Sud.
+This is a preliminary announcement for a full time developer ((Ingénieur de Recherche)[http://fr.wikipedia.org/wiki/Ing%C3%A9nieur_de_recherche]) position opening at Université Paris-Sud.
 A formal announcement will be posted here in the coming days, in particular with a specific timeline.
 For now we hope to run interviews at the end of June, for a recruitement in early Fall 2015 for up to four years.

 A second full-time developper will be hired presumably in Fall 2016.

 # Salary

-Depending on the applicant's experience, up to circa 3000 € net monthly salary before income tax (corresponding to up to 5500 € monthly ``brut chargé’’ salary, which is the cost to the project).
+Depending on the applicant's experience, up to 46200 € yearly (``salaire brut``).
+Equivalently, this is:

+- ``salaire net'' (salary after non wage labour cost but before income tax): circa 3000 € monthly

+- ``salaire brut chargé`` (total cost for the project): 5500 € monthly

 # Location